inbo/tutorials/content/tutorials/development_containers1/index.md

 There are even system level tools, for example [`nix` and `rix`](https://docs.ropensci.org/rix).

-The methods are not mutually exclusive: all Dockerfiles, build recipes and scripts to establish virtual environments should generally be subject to version control.
+The methods are not mutually exclusive: all Dockerfiles, build recipes, and scripts to establish virtual environments should generally be subject to version control.

 However, documenting the exact tools and versions used in a project does not guarantee that these versions will be accessible to future investigators (like oneself, trying to reproduce an analysis five years later).
 This is where **Docker images** come in.